Skip to main content

 What Russian chocolate or gifts do hotel staff in Sharm el-Sheikh actually want?

-Based on 1 discussions with 4 participants · Last activity: today
+Based on 1 discussion with 4 participants · Last activity: 2 days ago

 TL;DR